-Get into the Fourth of July spirit with this festive buttermilk cake.
-Fresh strawberries and blueberries, amped up with their respective jams, and rich buttercream frosting form the red, white, and blue layers.
+Get into the Fourth of July spirit with this patriotic cake.
+Fresh strawberries and blueberries, amped up with their respective jams, and rich buttercream frosting form the red, white, and blue buttermilk layers.

 Preheat oven to 350 degrees.
 Butter two 8-by-2-inch round cake pans; line with parchment rounds and butter parchment.
 Whisk together flour, baking powder, baking soda, and salt in a medium bowl.

 With a mixer on medium speed, beat butter until softened, 2 minutes.
 Add sugar; continue beating until pale and fluffy, 4 minutes.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.

 Reduce speed to low and slowly add flour mixture in 2 batches, alternating with buttermilk and beginning and ending with flour mixture; beat just until incorporated.

 Divide batter evenly between prepared pans.
 Bake, rotating halfway through, until cakes are golden brown and a tester inserted into centers comes out clean, 35 to 45 minutes.
 Transfer pans to a wire rack; let cool 15 minutes.
 Turn out cakes onto racks and let cool completely.

 In a bowl, combine strawberries with strawberry jam.
 In another bowl, combine blueberries with blueberry jam.